marin-stefan/React-Admin_Panel/README.md

 ## Requirements were :

-1. Start by creating a basic React Project.
+* Start by creating a basic React Project.

+* Add a title

-2. Add a user-add-form with name, email and a checkbox for gold client.
+* Add a user-add-form with name, email and a checkbox for gold client.

-3. Add a color input button to change the background color of the window, set the initial background to white.
+* Add a color input button to change the background color of the window, set the initial background to white.

-4. Add another color input button that changes text color for the whole app.
+* Add another color input button that changes text color for the whole app.
 Choose a default color.

-5. Create two new components UserList and UserItem.
+* Create two new components UserList and UserItem.
 UserList will be a list of UserItem components.
 In UserList each UserItem component will have data taken from the url https://jsonplaceholder.typicode.com/users.

-6. Create two new components PostList and PostItem.
+* Create two new components PostList and PostItem.
 PostList will be a list of PostItem components.
 In PostList each PostItem component will have data taken from the url https://jsonplaceholder.typicode.com/posts.

-7. Create 2 buttons: Show Users and Show posts.
+* Create 2 buttons: Show Users and Show posts.
 Default users will be shown.
 On click the list shown on the screen must be updated according to the button, showing users for 'Show Users' and showing posts for 'Show Posts'.

-8. Add Delete button for every user / post.
+* Add Delete button for every user / post.
 The buttons will update the displayed list.

-9. Add data validation for name and email.
+* Add data validation for name and email.
 No empty names or no incorrect email formats allowed.

-10. Add styling and structural design for more user-friendly experience.
+* Add styling and structural design for more user-friendly experience.